-Soma Ghosh is a writer and cabaret performer.
-She is Editor of The Demented Goddess.
+Soma Ghosh is a writer, performer and Editor of The Demented Goddess.

 Soma: I fell in love with your work at Kashpoint.
 You were birthing a huge white balloon, around 2004.
 I found you again a couple of years later at Cirque club in Soho and that’s when we met.
 You had an act, ‘Suicide Blonde’, very funny and horrific.
 It had a pathos to it, connected, for me, to the Magdalene figure discussed in this month’s issue.

-Your soundtrack was the INXS song by Paula Yates’ dead lover Michael Hutchence.
-Paula herself, very blonde, very femme, died of an overdose.
-I had a childhood memory of a vivacious woman interviewing rock stars on a bed and thinking, ‘that’s wonderful but it won’t last.’
-At a very early age, I had a notion that I could never be that forward and feminine, without being shut down.
+Your soundtrack was the INXS song ‘Suicide Blonde’, by Paula Yates’ dead lover Michael Hutchence.
+Paula herself, very blonde, very femme and outspoken, died of an overdose.
+I have a childhood memory of watching Paula, this vivacious woman interviewing rock stars on a bed.
+I’d think, ‘that’s wonderful but it can’t last.’
+At a very early age, I had a notion that to be forward and feminine was to risk being shut down.
 How did this feel to you, when you were growing up?

 Rhyannon: I grew up in Staffordshire, in a working class, rural village.
 I knew from a young age that, because I was born male and attracted to men, this was a bad thing.
 I was shut down because people weren’t ‘down with’ homosexuality.
 My parents divorced when I was 5 so, that was really tricky to work through.
 ‘Suicide Blonde’ was quite literal.
 I created different performances of suicide.

 Soma: Your ‘Suicide Blonde’ act was potent for me, because being femme, seeking male attention, pulls women into pieces.
 I was first called a slut by my father, at 14.
 I was hurt but also, somehow, exhilarated.
-Patriarchal society has thrown out Magdalene’s gospel from the Bible yet Jesus’ mother and his best friend, a sex worker, stood by him, to the end.
-No matter how much society tries to separate the ‘good’ woman and the slut, there will always be artists, mystics, people who want to transcend the Madonna-slut opposition.
-How do you see it, in terms of your sexuality?
+How do you see the cultural opposition between the Madonna and the whore, in terms of your sexuality?
 To me, you’ve always been the most exquisite, feminine person in Soho.

 Rhyannon: It’s nice that you’ve witnessed my life in different forms – and performance being absolutely central to that.